Shapes from box values

 In the example below, we have a circular purple item which is a

-<div> with a height, width, and background colour.
+<div> with a height, width, and background color.
 The

 border-radius property has been used to create a circle by setting